Andrew-Jones657/andrew-jones657.github.io/tutorials/CensusData.md

   <h3> Processing the US Census Tract Dataset to make it Compatible with GIS </h3> <br>

   <p> Open the census dataset spreadsheet that was downloaded earlier.
-It should look something like Figure 7 below.
+It should look something like Figure 8 below.
 Notice that there are two headers, where the second acts as metadata for the first.
 Additionally, it has a GEOID field, which is necessary for joining it to the census tract boundaries. </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/uHZOpz7.jpeg" alt="US Census Data Raw" style="width:100%;max-width:625px">
-  <figcaption> Figure 7.
+  <figcaption> Figure 8.
 The Raw Census Dataset  </figcaption>
   </figure> <br>

 <p> The second header needs to be deleted, though before doing so, be sure to rename the columns in the first header that you need.
-In Figure 8 below, several of the columns in the main header were renamed.   </p> <br>
+In Figure 9 below, several of the columns in the main header were renamed.   </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/EWqBHjR.jpeg" alt="US Census Data Processed" style="width:100%;max-width:625px">
-  <figcaption> Figure 8.
+  <figcaption> Figure 9.
 The Processed Census Dataset  </figcaption>
   </figure> <br>

   <p> Next, add the census dataset to ArcGIS Pro so that it is on the same map as the census tract boundaries.
 Export the census dataset to the geodatabase so that it can be edited.
 Now you will join the census dataset to its tract boundaries.
 Use “GEOIDFQ” as the join field from the census tract boundaries and “GEO_ID” as the join field from the census tract dataset.
-Figure 9 below shows the fields used for the join. </p> <br>
+Figure 10 below shows the fields used for the join. </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/ABdp77Y.jpeg" alt="US Census Join" style="width:100%;max-width:625px">
-  <figcaption> Figure 9.
+  <figcaption> Figure 10.
 Joining the Census Tract Dataset to the Census Tract Boundaries  </figcaption>
   </figure> <br>

   <p> With the two datasets joined together, export the layer to your geodatabase to save it.
 We can now map census data with this feature layer.
-To map the underlying population data, we will create a simple chloropleth map where each census tract represents a percentage of the overall population in Boone County.
+To map the underlying population data, we will create a simple choropleth map where each census tract represents a percentage of the overall population in Boone County.
 On the newly selected layer, go to the symbology settings and choose “Graduated Colors” as the primary symbology.
 Then, select “Total” as the field, where normalization is equal to “<percentage of total>”.
 Since the data is close to being normally distributed, use “Quantile” as the break method.
 A white to brown color scheme would also fit well with a population map.
-The results are presented in Figure 10 below.  </p> <br>
+The results are presented in Figure 11 below.  </p> <br>

   <figure>
   <img class="myImages" id="myImg" src="https://i.imgur.com/3Kl75Zs.jpeg" alt="US Census Chloropleth" style="width:100%;max-width:625px">
-  <figcaption> Figure 10.
-A Chloropleth Map Created with 2020 US Census Data  </figcaption>
+  <figcaption> Figure 11.
+A Choropleth Map Created with 2020 US Census Data  </figcaption>
   </figure> <br>

   <h3> Using Older Census Datasets </h3> <br>